Microbial biochemistry and engineering

 Our research is also having an impact on local science education.
 By combining our interest in educational outreach with the strong culture of outreach at UW-Madison, we are developing programs and participating in opportunities on campus that introduce scientific concepts to children, adults, teachers, and families in the Madison Metropolitan School District.
-The MicroExplorers program is an excellent example of our efforts to improve local science education; for updates visit the MicroExplorers blog.
+The MicroExplorers program is an excellent example of our efforts to improve local science education.